Usage

 Workers support a maintenance mode that allows you to temporarily stop accepting new tasks while letting current tasks finish.
 This is useful for safe updates, scaling, or graceful shutdowns.

-: Enable maintenance mode.
-The Worker will refuse new tasks, but ongoing tasks will continue until completion.POST /on
+POST /off: Enable maintenance mode.
+The Worker will refuse new tasks, but ongoing tasks will continue until completion.POST /on: Disable maintenance mode.
+The Worker will accept new tasks again.

 When to use: